20 Best Chinese New Year Books for Kids

 Wondering how Lunar New Year is celebrated in Vietnamese culture?
 Check out Tết Together and This is Tết: Rhyming story about Lunar New Year in Vietnam.

-Chinese New Year picture books for kids in Chinese and English
+Chinese New Year books about family and friends

 A New Year’s Reunion / 团圆 / 團圓

-A New Year’s Reunion (top) and 团圆 (bottom)
+A New Year's Reunion / 团圆 picture book

 Home for Chinese New Year 回家